 3. Prepare and reduce filler

 Speaking is not similar to the task of thinking.
 You will often discover that what seemed so perfect in your head becomes cluttered disarray when it is said out loud.
-Practicing out loud previously is a good option if the discussion is particularly imperative and being assertive is of extreme significance.
-As everyone is aware that talking for the first time about something new can be difficult.
-You might tussle to find the right word, stammer, talk amongst the colleagues or repeat yourself.
-This mistakes could be expected if you do not prepare beforehand.
-The more you practice the easier the task of speaking would get.
+Practicing out loud previously is a good option if the discussion is particularly imperative and being assertive is of extreme significance as everyone is aware that talking for the first time about something new can be difficult.
+You might tussle to find the right word, stammer, talk amongst colleagues, or repeat yourself.
+These mistakes could be expected if you do not prepare beforehand.
+The more you practice, the easier the task of speaking would get.

 5. Avoid degrading language

 Also, avoid the sound of a question mark at the end of the sentences until you actually are asking a question.
-It sounds like you are questioning yourself if you are stating is declarative and your voice is up at the end.
-If you are not certain about what you are saying how would anyone else be?
+It sounds like you are questioning yourself if you are stating it is declarative, and your voice is up at the end.
+If you are not certain about what you are saying, how would anyone else be?

 6. Trust in yourself

-The most important point to keep in mind while communicating assertively is you have to confidence and trust in what you are saying.
+The most important point to keep in mind while communicating assertively is you have to be confident and trust in what you are saying.
 The more certain and passionate you are about the subject matter, the more natural and easier it will be to speak strongly about it.
 If you want to witness the assertive side of yourself, have a talk about something you deeply care about and for which your beliefs are quite strong.
-Listen to yourself, Watch yourself, Make a note of how you converse and find ways to have the glimpse of same assertive skills during the discussion or talk at your work.
+Listen to yourself, Watch yourself, Make a note of how you converse, and find ways to have a glimpse of the same assertive skills during the discussion or talk at your work.

 7. Understand the circumstance